samhenrigold/compareig/README.md

 To create a production build:

 1. Run `npm run build`
-2. The built files will be in the `public` directory
+2. The built files will be in the `dist` directory

 ## Contributing